Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-The nuclear matrix element appearing in the above equation, being independent of ${\bf q}$, can be safely obtained from NMBT.
-On the other hand, the calculation of the matrix element of the current operator between free nucleon states can be carried out for all values of the momentum transfer without using any approximations.
+Being independent of ${\bf q}$, the nuclear amplitude $M_{\rm R}({\bf p}_{\rm R})$ can be safely obtained from NMBT.
+On the other hand, the calculation of the matrix element of the current operator between free nucleon states can be carried out for all values of the momentum transfer without employing any approximations, assumin that the nucleon form factors are precisely known.